Insulating Your Home Saves Money

-Living in central New York, you know that the winters here can be frigid, and the summers can be hot and humid.
+Living in Central New York, you know that the winters here can be frigid, and the summers can be hot and humid.
 You also probably know that energy costs can be outrageous; especially if you live in an older home.
-One of the best ways you can save energy – and save money – is by making sure that your CNY home is adequately insulated.
-If you’re considering upgrading the insulation in your home, Standard Insulating can help.
+One of the best ways you can save energy – and save money – is by making sure your home is adequately insulated.
+If you’re considering upgrading the insulation in your home, Standard can help.

-At Standard Insulating, we offer different insulation types for a variety of applications.
-New construction, or remodeled areas that have been stripped down to the wall beams, can benefit from spray foam.
+At Standard, we offer different insulation types for a variety of applications.
+New construction, or remodeled areas that have been stripped down to the wall beams, can benefit from spray foam insulation.
 For closed areas in older homes, like walls and attics, cellulose insulation is a great option.

 We install the following types of home insulation, depending on your specific home style and situation:

 Spray foam is a great insulating option for central New York homeowners who are building or fully remodeling.
 There are many different types of spray foam available, including closed cell (high density), open cell (low density), and even green foam, which is a low density spray foam made from renewable or recycled content.
 While each of these types of foam is made for a variety of different insulating applications, they all carry similar benefits for the homeowner.

 - High R-Value: R-value indicates insulation’s resistance to heat flow.
 The higher the material’s R-value, the greater its insulating effectiveness.

 - Draft Elimination: Spray foam keeps the cold (or hot) air outside, which keeps your home warmer (or cooler) and keeps your home comfort system from running unnecessarily.